MehranGhamaty/PointProcesses/README.md

 please see the notebooks.
 Keep in mind that most of this code base is fairly useless, it was an attempt at writing a generalized toolkit for temporal point processes.

-This toolkit should probably be rerweitten.
+This toolkit should probably be rewritten.